giuliovignati/pulp-encryption-suite/README.md

-# Implementation of criptographic algorithms on PULP
+# Implementation of cryptographic algorithms on PULP

 This project involves the implementation and performance evaluation of cryptographic algorithms on GVSoC, exploiting the 8-core cluster for parallelized execution.